justin-mbca/enterprise-ai-workflows/README.md

 - Slack integration with `--failures-file` = actionable incident response (enumerate root causes).

 Validated: drift/anomaly scripts run successfully; baselines initialized; pipeline integration tested.

-1. **Start with Project 1** - Easiest to set up and run
-2. **Document your learnings** - Keep notes on challenges and solutions
-3. **Customize for your domain** - Use data relevant to your target industry
-4. **Deploy publicly** - Share working demos to showcase capabilities
-5. **Write blog posts** - Explain your implementation decisions

 ### 🔔 Alerts (CI + Data Quality)
 This repo includes Slack alert integration at two layers: